Sri Lankan rupee slips on importer dollar demand; stocks up

 2 Min Read

-COLOMBO, July 6 (Reuters) - The Sri Lankan rupee traded slightly weaker on Thursday as importer demand for dollars surpassed greenback sales by exporters, while expectations that imports would increase also weighed on the local currency, dealers said.
+COLOMBO, July 10 (Reuters) - The Sri Lankan rupee edged down on Monday due to importer dollar demand amid mild selling of the U.S. currency by banks and exporters, dealers said.

 Dealers said they expected seasonal demand for dollars to pick up from August.